Amazon Aurora features

 Amazon Aurora's backup capability enables point-in-time recovery for your instance.
-This allows you to restore your database to any second during your retention period, up to the last five minutes.
-Your automatic backup retention period can be configured up to thirty-five days.
+This allows you to restore your database to any second during your retention period, up to the last 5 minutes.
+Your automatic backup retention period can be configured up to 35 days.
 Automated backups are stored in Amazon Simple Storage Service (Amazon S3), which is designed for 99.999999999% durability.
 Amazon Aurora backups are automatic, incremental, and continuous and have no impact on database performance.

 DB snapshots are user-initiated backups of your instance stored in Amazon S3 that will be kept until you explicitly delete them.
 They leverage the automated incremental snapshots to reduce the time and storage required.
 You can create a new instance from a DB snapshot whenever you desire.